Happy New Year (song)

-"Happy New Year" is a song by Swedish group ABBA from their 1980 album Super Trouper, with lead vocals by Agnetha Fältskog.
-It originally had a very limited release as a single in December of that year.
+"Happy New Year" is a song by the Swedish recording group ABBA, from their seventh studio album Super Trouper (1980), with lead vocals by Agnetha Fältskog.
+It was released on 15 December 1980, as the album's fourth overall single, only in Portugal, Argentina, Peru, and El Salvador.
 The song's working title was "Daddy Don't Get Drunk on Christmas Day".

 The Spanish-language version of the song, "Felicidad", was released in 1980 in Spanish-speaking territories.
-The single reportedly charted in the top 5 in Argentina and was included on the South American versions of the Super Trouper album.
+The single charted in the top 5 in Argentina and was included on the South American versions of the Super Trouper album.
 It was first released on CD as part of the 1994 Polydor US compilation Más ABBA Oro, and in 1999 on the expanded re-release of ABBA Oro: Grandes Éxitos.

 Release

 In 1999, the English version of the song was re-released for the new millennium, and charted at number 27 in Sweden, number 15 in the Netherlands and number 75 in Germany.
 In 2008, it was released again in several countries, and charted at number 4 in Sweden, number 6 in Norway and number 25 in Denmark.
 It re-entered the Swedish and Norwegian charts in 2009 at number 5 in both charts and number 8 in the Netherlands in 2011.
 It has since gone on to regularly chart in some countries upon the turn of the new year and is regularly played at the same time such as Vietnam.

 In December 2011, a silver glitter vinyl single limited to 500 copies was released, including the songs "Happy New Year" and "The Way Old Friends Do".
 The edition was available exclusively from the official ABBA site and the ABBA fan site.
 It was sold out within a day of the release being announced.

 Upon the release of ABBA: The 40th Anniversary Singles Box Set on 5 May 2014, an alternate mix of "Andante, Andante" was revealed to have been used on the B-side of the single in the box set instead of the original album version.
-In 2022, it was the 32nd top best selling vinyl single in the UK behind Open the Floodgates by the Smile.
+In 2022, it was the 32nd top best selling vinyl single in the UK.